Such would be the successive phases of the image:Jean Baudrillard – Simulation and Simulacra

 It’s in this spirit that I’m working on Idôle, a video art installation.
 In converting representation-without-reference into pure non-representational experience, I’m attempting to create something with some value and meaning as pure experience.
-The real, after all, is nothing more than what it is.
+Running the machine backwards, if you will.

 In execution, this is still very much a work in progress.
 The hardware is a proof-of-concept that I built to figure out the technology and what the RGBW addressable LEDs can do, but I hope to develop it into a full-size installation.
 I’m also figuring out a color profile that will display the video colors accurately.
 In the example videos below, there is currently about a one second delay between the video and the generated patterns– I figured out how to fix that but didn’t want to take new videos.

 For the media inputs, I’ve selected five 30-second commercials as an exhibition which demonstrate Baudrillard’s concept of the third and fourth-order representation.

 We have the original genesis of this concept, the Idôle commercial by Lancôme.
 Lots of subtle pastels which show well with the RGBW LEDs.

 Marlboro cowboy commercials.
 What cigarettes have to do with cowboying I don’t know, but this was a very effective ad campaign judging by the adoption of Marlboro cigarettes by the ‘country’ kids in high school.
 The ‘city’ kids smoked Camels.

 An ad for McDonald’s promoting their seasonal Mariah Carey (???) menu.